Plantar Fasciitis

 Walking barefoot on varied surfaces strengthens all those little foot muscles that have been on vacation.
 Start with soft surfaces like grass, then gradually progress.

-Your nervous system also gets a wake-up call.
-Better proprioception (knowing where your foot is in space) = better movement = less injury.
-Think of it like upgrading your foot’s operating system.
+Your nervous system gets a wake-up call too.
+Better proprioception (knowing where your foot is in space) means better movement, which means less injury.
+It’s like upgrading your foot’s operating system.

 6. Address the Load